codibly/docker-php/README.md

 Main php-fpm configuration is here ```/usr/local/etc/php-fpm.conf``` while pools configuration should be place in ```/usr/local/etc/php-fpm.d``` with **.conf** extension.

-To tweak anyting you can provide your own configuration file in your derived images or edit existing one and tell php-fpm daemon to reload itself  by sending USR2 signal
+To tweak anything you can provide your own configuration file in your derived images or edit existing one and tell php-fpm daemon to reload itself by sending USR2 signal:

 ```
 kill -USR2 1